plutoland/hugo-starter-pluto/README.md

-# Pluto Hugo starter template
+# Pluto Hugo Starter Template

 A Hugo starter template for new projects powered by Pluto